Tom Parratt

-Tom Parratt (born 2 March 1986) is a Scottish professional footballer who most recently played for the Wilmington Hammerheads in the United Soccer League.
+Tom Parratt (born 2 March 1986) is a Scottish former professional footballer who most recently played for the Wilmington Hammerheads in the United Soccer League.

 Early life

 Parratt was born in Inverness, Scotland, but moved to the United States with his family at the age of three.
-He grew up in Iowa City, Iowa, attended Iowa City High School, and played club football for Iowa City Alliance, where his father Ian is Director of Coaching, and attended the US National U-14 training camp.
+He grew up in Iowa City, Iowa and attended Iowa City High School.
+He played club football for Iowa City Alliance, where his father Ian is Director of Coaching, and attended the US National U-14 training camp.

 Club career

 Birmingham City

 At the age of 15, Parratt moved to England to join Birmingham City, and after a year's acclimatisation began a three-year scholarship programme with Birmingham's Academy.
 During his time with Birmingham he played for the Scotland under-19 team.

 Inverness Caledonian Thistle

 Released by Birmingham at the end of the 2004–05 season, Parratt returned to the place of his birth to join Inverness Caledonian Thistle of the Scottish Premier League (SPL) on a two-and-a-half-year contract.
 He was primarily used as a substitute, and made his debut as a second-half substitute in the Scottish League Cup against Alloa Athletic.